Neem Oil for Vitiligo: Benefits, Recipes, and Application Tips

 Neem oil can help support the management of vitiligo in several ways, such as:

-• Antioxidant Effects: Neem oil contains compounds like carotenoids and vitamin E, which help neutralize free radicals that have the power to damage melanocytes (those cells that are responsible for producing skin pigment).
+• Antioxidant Effects: Neem oil contains compounds like carotenoids and vitamin E, which help neutralise free radicals that have the power to damage melanocytes (those cells that are responsible for producing skin pigment).
 This action may reduce the oxidative stress in the skin and slow the progression.

 • Anti-Inflammatory Action: The anti-inflammatory neem oil properties can help calm skin irritation, which is usually associated with vitiligo.